Anxiety in Pets – What Pet Parents Should Know

-Your pet’s endocrine system produces hormones like adrenaline and cortisol which help them respond to a perceived emergency.
+Your pet’s endocrine system produces hormones like adrenaline and cortisol, which help them respond to a perceived emergency.
 However, when they experience this response over and over, it can have long-term effects on their health.
-Some of the effects include weight gain, a weakened immune system, and poor digestion.
+Some effects include weight gain, a weakened immune system, and poor digestion.

 Common Misconceptions About Anxiety in Pets

-One of the biggest misconceptions about anxiety in pets is that there’s any quick fix.
+One of the biggest misconceptions about pet anxiety is that there’s no quick fix.
 Natural, holistic treatments, conventional medications, and behavioral therapy are all potential solutions.
-However, you must use them consistently and you may need to use them in conjunction with one another.
+However, you must use them consistently and may need to use them in conjunction.

 Beware of trainers who advertise “quick fixes”.
 They may involve intimidating or scary punishments like e-collars, noisemakers (like a loud can of pennies), and even mouse traps.

 While punishments may mask symptoms of anxiety, it can manifest in other ways.
 For example, if you punish your dog for barking at children, they may stop, but it won’t help them feel safer around them.
-If your pet doesn’t feel safe, she may resort to snapping or biting if they still feel anxious.
+If your pet doesn’t feel safe, she may snap or bite if they still feel anxious.